 By Sara Bondell

-When Marjorie Lovelace was diagnosed with stage 4 lung cancer, doctors gave her six months to live.
+When Dianne Lovelace was diagnosed with stage 4 lung cancer, doctors gave her six months to live.

 But that wasn’t an option for her.
 She didn’t have any grandchildren yet and was determined to live long enough to meet them.
 She found Moffitt Cancer Center and "with nothing to lose" enrolled in a clinical trial investigating an immunotherapy combination therapy.